Sleep Disorders (PDQ®)–Patient Version

 Certain drugs or treatments may affect sleep.

 Common cancer treatments and drugs can affect normal sleep patterns.
-How well a cancer patient sleeps may be affected by:
+How well you sleep may be affected by:

 Long-term use of certain drugs may cause insomnia.
 Stopping or decreasing the use of certain drugs can also affect normal sleep.
 Other side effects of drugs and treatments that may affect the sleep-wake cycle include the following:

 - Anxiety.
-(See the PDQ summary on Adjustment to Cancer: Anxiety and Distress for more information.)
+For more information, see Adjustment to Cancer: Anxiety and Distress.

 - Gastrointestinal problems such as nausea, constipation, diarrhea, and being unable to control the bowels.
-(See the PDQ summary on Gastrointestinal Complications for more information.)
+For more information, see Gastrointestinal Complications.

 - Bladder problems, such as irritation or being unable to control urine.